nabeel-shakeel/graphite-docker-action/README.md

 A GtiHub action for spins up [Graphite Container](https://hub.docker.com/r/graphiteapp/graphite-statsd).

 Graphite & Statsd can be complex to setup.
 This action will have you running & collecting stats in just a few minutes.
+- All Graphite related processes are run as daemons & monitored with runit.
+- Includes additional services such as logrotate, nginx, optional Redis for TagDB and optional collectd instance.
+- Put your custom services under /etc/service directory in Dockerfile and they'll be automatically run by runit.

 Here's an example of using the Action in workflows: